 - Thesis: Optional

-- Proficiency: General History students must demonstrate a reading knowledge of a foreign language**, or competence in statistics and computer science as a research tool, subject to departmental approval.
-There is no proficiency requirement for Historic Preservation or Public History students.
+- Proficiency: There is no proficiency requirement for Historic Preservation or Public History students.

 - Candidacy: Required for thesis students only; awarded upon approval of thesis committee and prospectus